Walla Walla University

 It is your responsibility to become familiar and comply with federal and state law as well as with Walla Walla University’s network use policy.
 Please take a moment to read and understand the following.

 All computers connected to Walla Walla University’s residential network are required to have (and continue to have) the latest applicable operating system, application updates and security patches available.
 Virus protection is also required.
 All anti-virus software must be maintained with regular, automatic updates of virus definition files.
 You may use your choice of virus protection.
-However, the WWU Computer Support staff provide links to recommended software.
 If you haven't already, please install an antivirus now.
+If you have questions regarding antivirus software, please contact the Help Desk.
 If you choose to use an alternate method of protection, and your computer causes disruption on the network as a result, you may be required to install an antivirus as per the previously mentioned recommendations.
 Network administration reserves the right to block network access to any device that is not properly protected, or is currently infected with a virus.

 - Do not leave computers unattended without logging out/off